 The ICHIM Program

-Who attends ICHIM?
+Who attended ICHIM?

 ICHIM is the only conference at which senior policy makers from around the world gather with technology practitioners, researchers, information designers and the staffs of cultural repositories – libraries, archives and museums – to imagine and direct informatics services for culture and heritage knowledge.
-See the list of institutions that will be represented.
+See the list of institutions represented.

-You are invited to Toronto, recognized by UNESCO as the most multi-cultural city in the world, to think with us about a future in which cultural and heritage understanding is deepened through immediate and constant access to rich cross-cultural interpretation.
+We met in Toronto, recognized by UNESCO as the most multi-cultural city in the world, to think with us about a future in which cultural and heritage understanding is deepened through immediate and constant access to rich cross-cultural interpretation.

 Scholarships and Volunteers

-Archives & Museum Informatics awards scholarships to museum professionals from small institutions and developing countries.Students are invited to volunteer at ICHIM; they may attend the conference in exchange for helping out.
+Archives & Museum Informatics awards scholarships to museum professionals from small institutions and developing countries.
+Students were invited to volunteer at ICHIM; they attended the conference in exchange for helping out.

 Can't Make It?
 Get the Book.